-Op-ed by Jens Dieckmann, Senior-Partner of Becher & Dieckmann–Rechtsanwälte (Bonn, Germany).
+Op-ed by Jens Dieckmann and Susan Adamsen.
+Jens Dieckmann is Senior-Partner of Becher & Dieckmann–Rechtsanwälte (Bonn, Germany).
 He represented clients at the ICTY and ICC and is currently assigned Common Legal Representative, Associate Counsel, for victims in the ICC Banda case.
+Susan Adamsen is an LLM candidate in the University of Southern Denmark and is currently an intern at the Office of the Prosecutor at the UN International Residual Mechanism for Criminal Tribunals.*

 On June 3, a wake-up call shook the world; Juan Branco, a French Lawyer who formerly worked at the International Criminal Court (ICC) and is currently part of the legal team of WikiLeaks’ Founder Assange, and Omer Shatz, a Professor of Law who teaches at Sciences Po University in Paris, submitted a 244-page document to the ICC, calling for a prosecution of the EU and member states for the deaths of thousands of refugees who drowned in the Mediterranean fleeing Libya.
 The authors call for punitive action over the EU’s deterrence-based migration policy after 2014, which allegedly “intended to sacrifice the lives of migrants in distress at sea, with the sole objective of dissuading others in similar situation from seeking safe haven in Europe”.